strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 By default, the DNS name of the route will be based on the name of the service it points to and on the name of the OpenShift project.
 So for example for my Kafka cluster named `my-cluster` running in project named `myproject`, the default DNS name will be something like `my-cluster-kafka-bootstrap-myproject.mydomain.io`.

-Since it will always use TLS, you will always have to configure the TLS also in your Kafka clients.
+Since it will always use TLS, you will always have to configure TLS in your Kafka clients.
 This includes getting the TLS certificate from the broker and configuring it in the client.
 You can use following commands to get the CA certificate used by the Kafka brokers and import it into Java keystore file which can be used with Java applications (replace `my-cluster` with the name of your cluster):